Adreen-99/Africa-Travel-Blog-Posts/README.md

 style.css: (Assumed) A CSS file for custom styles, complementing Tailwind CSS.

+## Technologies Used

-Technologies Used: HTML5: For structuring the web content.
+HTML5: For structuring the web content.

 CSS3: For styling, with a strong reliance on Tailwind CSS for utility-first styling and responsiveness.